Tane10/GrapthQL_API_Inventory/README.md

 <h2>Little Notes:</h2>

-* Mocha + Chakram = a good combo and simple (Charkam allow you to create custom functions and can be Data-Driven) {good API tests}
+* Mocha + Chai = a good combo and simple
+* Charkam was gonna used but active support has was stopped in 2018

 * You should split out tests into page object design patterns